sthiede/Comparative_Genomics/day1_morning/README.md

 These entries will point to required libraries and bioinformatics programs that we will run during the workshop.

->iv.
+>iii.
 Save the file and Source .bashrc file to make these changes permanent.

 ```